tsatria03/CookyCraze/docks/readme.txt

 When you prestige, the following are reset: your money, cookies, rank, all upgrade purchases, baking slots, and baking and economy stats.
 The following are kept: your prestige level, all achievements and achievement progress, minigame unlocks, minigame stats, and preferences.

 Whether you receive a reward depends on the require_all setting in quests.table.
 If you have not met the quest requirement, nothing is gained.
 Certain prestige levels award a milestone reward, and all other levels fall back to a default reward if one is configured.
-After the prestige message you will always receive a second notification telling you what you gained, or letting you know that nothing was gained.
+After the prestige message you will always receive a second notification telling you what you gained.
-Once all prestige dialogs are dismissed, a summary screen appears showing the prestige level reached, the rank you achieved, how many quests you completed out of the total active, and what reward you received.
+Once all prestige dialogs are dismissed, a summary screen appears showing the prestige level, the rank you achieved, quests completed, and what reward you received.
 All prestige settings and milestone rewards are fully configurable in prestige.table.

 Save slots.

 The game supports multiple save slots for separate playthroughs, selected from the main menu.
 Each slot is completely independent, with its own rank, cookies, money, upgrades, and settings.
 You can start a new game in any slot at any time without affecting your other saves.
-Save slots are chosen when loading or starting a new game from the main menu.

 Keyboard commands